sisakat/e57inspector/README.md

 Double-clicking a second scan while one is already opened, will add it to the current view.
 Point size and color can be adjusted in the "View" tab on the right hand side.

+## Features
+- Explore contents in a tree.
+- Inspect all meta-data and fields of the stored objects.
+- View the point cloud in 3D.
+- View images in 2D and 3D (view-cone and position).
+- View spherical images in 2D and 3D.
+- Supports cartesian and spherical point coordinates.

 ## Controls

 *3D view:* Left click to rotate, Right click to zoom, Mouse-wheel to zoom, Mouse-middle click to pan.